July 17, 2007

 is a musical written by Adam-Michael James and composed by Leo Marchildon.
 Based on L.M.
 Montgomery's life, this musical biography premiered at Kings Playhouse in Georgetown, Prince Edward Island on June 20, 2008.
 The musical premiere occurred on the exact day of the 100th anniversary of the publication of L.M.
 Montgomery's Anne of Green Gables.
 The musical celebrates the life and the characters created by the legendary Canada's author.

-Adam-Michael James documented the progress of the musical in his blog, which provides detailed information on how the production developed.
+Adam-Michael James documented the progress of the musical in his blog The Nine Lives of L.M.
+Montgomery, which provides detailed information on how the production developed.

 The official website for the musical provides the following description of the show: